 - 6.2.1 Projects funded by the Combined Authority (regardless of size) will incorporate the Monitoring and Evaluation Framework and will have a basic monitoring plan in place as part of the business case.
 Further information on this can be found in the 10-point guide on Project Management.
 (Appendix 4) - 6.2.2 A monthly highlight report cycle has been created and embedded across the organisation.
-Projects which fall under the Business Board and Combined Authority Board are required to have monthly reports completed, updating on budget spend and performance against key milestones and outputs/outcomes. - 6.2.3 Highlight reports also contain risk registers for each project, where project managers track and monitor key risks (and assign a named individual of appropriate seniority against each). - 6.2.4 Using information from these monthly highlight reports, a monthly dashboard report is created, pulling together the key information from all projects across the Combined Authority Directorates.
-This is scrutinised on a monthly basis by the Directors and the PMO team. - 6.2.5 Once a quarter, an exception report is created and includes information on the amber and red rated projects.
-This report is shared with Combined Authority Board Members, along with a Quarterly Performance Update on how the Combined Authority is performing against the following key metrics and targets: - Doubling GVA over the next 25 years - 72,000 homes to be built by 2032 - 2,500 affordable homes to be built - Jobs growth - Apprenticeships
+Projects which fall under the Combined Authority Board are required to have monthly reports completed, updating on budget spend and performance against key milestones and outputs/outcomes.
+There is also a monthly highlight report which monitors spend against Local Growth Funding. - 6.2.3 Highlight reports also contain risk registers for each project, where project managers track and monitor key risks (and assign a named individual of appropriate seniority against each).

+- 6.2.4 Using information from these monthly highlight reports, a monthly dashboard report is created, pulling together the key information from all projects across the Combined Authority Directorates.
+This information is shared with Members of the Corporate Management Team once a month. - 6.2.5 Once a quarter, an exception report is created from the amber and red rated projects and red rated projects and shared with Combined Authority Board Members, along with a Quarterly Performance Update.
+This provides detail on how the Combined Authority is performing against the following key metrics and targets within the Devolution Deal: - Prosperity (measured by Gross Value Added or GVA) - Housing - •-Jobs - RAG status of key projects - 6.2.66.1.1-Aligning with the quarterly updates to Combined Authority Board, 'Critical Friend' clinic Aligning with the quarterly updates to Combined Authority Board, 'Critical Friend' clinic sessions - 6.2.7 Growth fund investment update reports are also submitted to every meeting of the Business